 Mr. Kelly has been instrumental in hiring key management and field personnel, which has resulted in great potential for growth in the industry.
 As with Kelly Road Builders, Mr. Kelly has initiated and maintained a customer-driven culture within Kelly Natural Gas Pipeline.

-A native of Jackson, Mississippi, Mr. Kelly earned a B.S. from Jackson State University and has remained an active alumnus.
-He formerly served as the Southeast Regional Vice President of the Jackson State University National Alumni Association and as the President of Jackson State University Birmingham Alumni Association.
+A native of Jackson, Mr. Kelly received his B.S. from Jackson State University and has remained heavily involved with supporting the university.
+He is the former Southeast Regional Vice President of the Jackson State University National Alumni Association, and former President of Jackson State University Birmingham Alumni Chapter.